EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

    ![](media/download_dependencies.png)

-8. When the dependencies are all downloaded, a Java Springboot web application project will be created.
+8. A Java Springboot web application project will be created after all dependencies are downloaded.

    ![](media/created_project.png)

-## Step 2: Adding EnOS SDK Maven Dependency
+## Step 2: Add EnOS SDK Maven Dependency

-After the project is created, we need to add the Maven dependency for EnOS Java Core SDK, which is required for invoking EnOS APIs.
+After the project is created, we need to add Maven dependency for EnOS Java Core SDK, which is required for invoking EnOS APIs.

-1. From the left navigation bar of the project space, double click the `pom.xml` file to open it.
+1. From the left navigation bar of the project space double click the `pom.xml` file to open it.

    ![](media/pom_xml.png)

-2. In the `pom.xml` file, find the `</dependencies> ` line, and insert the the following dependencies before it:
+2. In the `pom.xml` file, find the `</dependencies> ` line and insert the the following dependencies before it:

    ```
            <dependency>